Structured Product as a Hedge

 Frequently none.
 You cannot compare these products apples to apples so you never know how one performs compared to another.

 There are no dividends.
 You only own an option on the equities, no the equities themselves.
 Always remember the return is based upon the price of the index alone, and excludes dividends

-Structured Product Investments are Hedges: Why you don’t need one!
+Structured Product Investments are Hedge Funds: Why you don’t need one!